-Here is a list of the most common food additives in meal replacements:
+Here is a list of the most common food additives in meal replacement powder:

 acacia gum, acesulfame potassium, artificial flavors, aspartame, carrageenan, cellulose gum, dextrin, dextrose, erythritol, gellan gum, guar gum, gum arabic, inulin, locust bean gum, “natural” flavors, maltodextrin, rice syrup solids, soy lecithin, silica, sucralose, sunflower lecithin, xanthan gum, xylitol

 When it comes to identifying food additives, go with your gut. 😉 As a rule of thumb, they are the ingredients that you cannot pronounce.
-Food additives are not the only thing to look out for when buying a smoothie meal replacement, however.
+Food additives are not the only thing to look out for when buying a meal replacement powder, however.
 There are several other ingredients that can upset your stomach.

-Finding an additive-free, dairy-free meal replacement is hard.
-Finding an additive-free, dairy-free meal replacement made with real foods is next to impossible.
-Why?
-Most meal replacements are made with protein concentrates and isolates*, foods stripped of everything but the protein.
+A final reason why we make the best meal replacement smoothies is that we do not use protein isolates.
+Most meal replacements, on the contrary, are made with protein concentrates and/or isolates, foods stripped of everything but the protein.
+They are listed on the ingredient list as “pea protein” and “whey protein” as opposed to “peas” and “whey.”
 I will not go into the details, but protein concentrates and isolates undergo heavy mechanical and chemical processing before becoming meal replacement.
 Sometimes, manufacturers use chemical solvents like hexane to isolate (separate) the protein from the food.
 This means that what you end up putting into your body looks nothing like real food.
-The problem with ingredients that look nothing like real food is that they are hard to digest.
-(Your gut always prefers the real thing, not some heavily-processed imitation.)